camilne9/election_analytics_blog/posts/reflection_prediction.md

 # The Error

-My model consistently underestimated Trump's performance.
-The primary source of this error is presumably the polling error.
+**My model consistently underestimated Trump's performance.** The primary source of this error is presumably the polling error.
 My model used the fact that Republicans are chronically underestimated in the polls according to historical data.
 However, that was insufficient to account for the fact that the polls consistently underestimated Donald Trump.
-I discuss more about the
+I hypothesize that this could be caused by an increase in the politicization of the polls.
+Republicans may have been particularly disillusioned with the polls have 2016 where Clinton was projected to win comfortably.
+In order to investigate this we would need to collect data on people's opinion of the polls based on their political leanings.
+Or we could attempt to account for a shift in the polling accuracy by fitting the regression of my model to only more recent elections.

-The two party vote shares predicted by my model were within one RMSE of the actual values in abut half the states and within two RMSE in most states, which suggests that the error was often within a reasonable margin of error of my point estimate.
-However the fact that the error in my predictions was consistently in the same direction (underestimating Trump) suggest a systematic, methodological error that causes this discrepancy.
+The two party vote shares predicted by my model were within one RMSE of the actual values in abut half the states and within two RMSE in most states, which suggests that the error was often within a reasonable margin of error of my point estimate. **However the fact that the error in my predictions was consistently in the same direction (underestimating Trump) suggests a systematic, methodological error that causes this discrepancy.**

 # Plan for Future Improvements